Brian-Rono/links_extender/README.md

 A browser extension that highlights links, allows you to selectively uncheck links, and opens the remaining links in new tabs.

 <h1 align="center">
-  Link Highlighter - Chrome/Brave Extension
+  Link Highlighter - Chromium Extension
 </h1>

 <p align="center">